ionStici/frontend/react/function-components.md

 ## Function Components and Props

-Function components also can receive information via `props`.

 To access `props`, we give the function a `props` parameter.

-Within the function body, we access props using this pattern: `props.propertyName` (no this keyword).
+Within the function body, we access props using this pattern: `props.propertyName`.

 ```jsx
 const Comp = (props) => {